krisbock/rai-genai-workshop/README.md

 # Responsible AI for Generative AI Workshop

 Welcome to the Responsible AI for Generative AI Workshop!
-This workshop is designed to demonstrate the different tooling used to support responsible AI for generative AI use cases in Azure.
+This workshop is designed to demonstrate the different tooling and techniques available that enable you to build generative AI applications in Azure responsibly.
+Each tutorial is designed to build up the previous one, so it is recommended to go through them in order.

+### reference to HARMS and mitigations.

+One of the approaches that we can use, to determine if our tools and techniques are effective, is to evaluate the impact of the mitigations on the model's performance.
+The necessitates the use of datasets and both mathematical based metrics and AI-assisted metrics to quantitatively measure the generative AI application performance.

+Preqrequisites:

+Follow the instructions in [0-prerequisites](./0-prerequisites/README.md) to prepare your environment .

 ## Tutorials